 Over the following 10 years Roger helped oversee the careers of the likes of Rakti who went on to claim five individual G1 wins, of G1 Oaks winner Eswarah, G2 winner and now prominent sire Iffraaj, and globetrotting star Pressing, each of which, along with the aforementioned livewire Rakti, offered a different challenge when it came to training.

 When Michael’s health unfortunately started to decline, Roger became more and more involved in the day-to-day running of Kremlin House.
 It was not the way which Roger would’ve chosen to make the move into training, but with Michael becoming too unwell to continue training, the licence officially passed over to Roger for the 2011 season.

 Roger’s first runner, Eton Forever, provided the perfect start when storming to a 3¾l success in the Spring Mile at Doncaster on the opening day of the 2011 turf season, whilst Nahrain ensured that he trained a G1 winner in his first season when taking the G1 Prix de L'Opera on Arc weekend.
-He has since sent out G1 winners every season he has trained bar one (all of which are chronicled on this website).
+He has since sent out G1 winners every season he has trained bar two (all of which are chronicled on this website).

 Often alongside Roger but also at the heart of the business is Hanako Sonobe, who he married In 2010.
 They have three children together, Momoka, Eiji and Reika, names which racing fans will recognise as being bestowed upon three of Sheikh Mohammed Obaid’s horses in the recent past.

 In January 2017 Roger and Hanako completed the purchase of historic Carlburg Stables on the prestigious Bury Road, the former base of pioneering globetrotter Clive Britain.
 And with Roger having recorded his best ever tally of winners (118) in 2019 and a previous high of 109 winners in 2018, the new premises could not have got off to a better start.